-Walking became substantially easier, if not a little wetter.
-Almost immediately after topping the ridge, I came across hundreds of Chuchki Primrose flowers, one of the main reasons I wanted to do this hike.
-The Chuchki primrose is a much rarer primrose flowers.
+Walking became substantially easier if not a little wetter.
+Almost immediately after topping the ridge, I came across hundreds of Arctic Primrose flowers, one of the main reasons I wanted to do this hike.
 The Primrose Ridge/Mt.
-Margaret area has a population of them, as well as the Bering straight area of Alaska and Russia.
-Other than that, there’s only a few spattering of areas they can be found in Alaska.
+Margaret area has a population of them.

 As I started hiking the last mile to the summit of Mt.
-Margaret, I thought once again I may have to cut the hike short.
-The sound of thunder was growing louder and closer, and I didn’t want to get caught on this wide open ridge in a lightning storm.
+Margaret, I thought once again I might have to cut the hike short.
+The sound of thunder was growing louder and closer, and I didn’t want to get caught on this wide-open ridge in a lightning storm.
 I could see the storm to the northwest, and it seemed to be traveling mostly west-east and slightly south.
-I guessed that at most it would glance over the ridge, so I decided it was worth the risk.
+I guessed that, at most, it would glance over the ridge, so I decided it was worth the risk.

 The views from the summit are incredible!
 Seemingly endless landscapes to the north and west and a great vantage of the Alaska Range to the south.

-It started steep and rocky, but quickly became fairly flat and easy walking.
-It was clear that I was on a social trail, or older man-made trail, as it was fairly deeply rutted and there were boot prints in the mud.
+It started steep and rocky but quickly became fairly flat and easy to walk.
+It was clear that I was on a social trail or an older man-made trail, as it was fairly deeply rutted, and there were boot prints in the mud.
 As I descended, Denali began to appear out of the clouds.